 First Presbyterian's endowed funds are used to boldly proclaim the good news of the Gospel, to share God’s love in tangible ways with the world, and to preserve our heritage so that we might continue to be Christ’s witness for generations to come.

 We encourage members to leave their gifts at the discretion of the Session.
 Nevertheless, we realize that some members will want to restrict the use of their gifts.
 Designations and restrictions are scrupulously observed by the Endowment Administration Committee, the Church Treasurer, and the Church Financial Officer.

 The Session is responsible for designating the use of endowed funds as part of its overall mission and budgetary responsibilities.
 To aid the Session in this work, two committees have been established.

 The Endowment Administration Committee

 This committee can recommend to the Session a spending policy as well as special needs for spending when such arise.
 Normally, the target is to spend no more than 5% of the beginning year’s balance of any fund in any one year.
 They will also review any gifts that include restrictions or designations as well as those that may entail some liability.
-The committee is empowered to refuse a gift should it interfere with FPC’s pursuit of its mission.
+The committee is empowered to refuse a gift should it interfere with First Presbyterian's pursuit of its mission.
 If new gifts are received and not specified for a specific fund, this committee will recommend to the Session into which fund or funds the gift should be placed.

 The Endowment Advancement Committee